 Feline Herpesvirus (also known as feline viral rhinotracheitis -FVR) is a major cause of upper respiratory disease in cats, as well as inflammation of the tissues surrounding the cat's eyes.
 Once a cat has been infected with FVR it becomes a carriers of the virus.
 While most carriers will remain latent for long periods of time, stress and illness may cause the virus to become reactivated and infectious.

 Rabies is typically transmitted through a bite from the infected animal and is one of the few diseases that can be transmitted to people from their pets.
 The rabies virus causes acute encephalitis (inflammation of the brain) and will gradually infect the entire nervous system of the animal or person causing death.
-In many states, including New York, rabies shots are mandatory for dogs, cats and ferrets, without exception.
+In many states, including New York, rabies shots are mandatory for dogs and cats, without exception.

 Core Vaccinations for Dogs